Brookies combine a fudgy brownie base and a soft chocolate chip cookie layer in one thick, gooey bar that’s packed with chocolate and always a hit.

 Can I use boxed mixes instead of homemade?

-Yes!
-Store-bought brownie and cookie mixes work if you're short on time, but homemade versions give you better flavor and texture.
+Yes, brownie and cookie mixes work when you need something quick, but the homemade version gives better flavor and a softer, fudgier texture.

 What’s the best chocolate for this recipe?